JamieSatchell/StockSyncer/README.md

 # Inventory Management System: Technical Showcase

-This Inventory Management System is a meticulously crafted project, developed to manage products, stock, categories, and locations efficiently.
-It's designed to exhibit my technical acumen in various aspects of software development, including back-end development, front-end design, data management, and the integration of multiple technologies and libraries.
+This Inventory Management System is a simple web app, developed to manage products, stock, categories, and locations efficiently.
+It's designed to exhibit my technical skills in various aspects of software development, including back-end development, front-end design, data management, and the integration of multiple technologies and libraries.

 ## 🛠 Technologies & Tools Used
 - **Java:** Core programming language for implementing the project, known for its portability and performance.